buddhasystem/pc2s/server/documentation/about.md

     up to efficiently deliver the data to the client.
 The payload object contains the timestamp of the *start* of its *Interval of Validity*.
 The name of the corresponding attribute is "since".
 By convention, there is no expiry timestamp in the payload object.
-    It is expired automatically by the next payload in the time series, according to the "since" values.
+    It is expired automatically by the next payload in the time series, according to its "since" values.
+The *Payload* object also contains a sha256 value for the actual payload file, helping in debugging and content validation.
+This object is always tied to a specific *Tag* by design, so it can't exist meaningfully as a standalone entity.
+When a *Tag* is deleted from the database, all *Payload* records are deleted as well.
+Keep in mind that this only applies to the database records, while the payload data on disk is managed separately.

 #### Example